nmahlangu/cs262/REST/README.txt

 This application uses Python 2.7 and JavaScript.
-To run this code, you will need a MySQL database set up.
-You will also need to install BaseHTTPServer.
+To run this code, you will need a MySQL database set up; details below.
+You may also need to install BaseHTTPServer, MySQLdb, and CGI.

 ~~ Running the application: ~~